0livier/Blog/_posts/2012-02-22-how-to-extend-redcarpet-to-support-a-media-library-part-2.md

 ---
 layout: post
-excerpt: second half of this two-part tutorial thatexplains how to modify Redcarpet library in order to support images and files of a media library
+excerpt: This is the second half of this two-part tutorial that explains how to modify Redcarpet library in order to support images and files of a media library
-title: Extend redcarpet to support a media library - part 2
+title: Extend redcarpet to support a media library 2/2
 ---

 <div class="alert alert-info">